Col d'Izoard is a 5 stars road in the French Alps

 The road to the summit is totally paved.
 It’s called D902.
 The pass is 19.8 km (12.30 miles) long running north-south from Cervières to Arvieux.
 Few Alpine passes are more mythic than the Izoard.
 The first road over the otherworldly, lunar landscape of the Col d’Izoard was constructed in 1710, and the current one was built between 1893 and 1897 by an army General, Henry Berge.

-The Col d'Izoard is one of the most famous mountain passes in the history.
+Col d'Izoard is one of the most famous mountain passes in the history.
 While it’s rightly famous for the part it has played in Tour de France history, the Giro d'Italia has ascended it several times.
-Also known as the Casse Desert, hosted many great duels in the 1950s between the legendary Italian Fausto Coppi (the first to win the Tour de France and Giro d’Italia in the same year) and the French Louison Bobet (the first to win three Tours in succession in 1953, 1954 and 1955) on the Col d’Izoard.
+Also known as the Casse Desert, hosted many great duels in the 1950s between the legendary Italian Fausto Coppi (the first to win the Tour de France and Giro d’Italia in the same year) and the French Louison Bobet (the first to win three Tours in succession in 1953, 1954 and 1955).
 A small cycling museum is at the summit, and on the southern side of the Col d'Izoard, 2 kms from the top, there’s a memorial to Fausto Coppi and Louison Bobet in the Casse Deserte.
 There are certain climbs in the world of cycling that capture the imagination, not just because of their difficulty and/or beauty, but because of their place in the annals of cycling history.